jonhjelm/docs-and-training/infrastructure_overview/service_types.md

-# Service types in the CloudFlow platform
+# Service types in the SemWES platform
-The CloudFlow platform currently knows three types of CloudFlow services.
+The SemWES platform currently knows three types of SemWES services.
 It is important to understand the differences between those types in order to choose the right type for a certain use case.

-_Important:_ In this document, "service" generally refers to a CloudFlow service rather than a webservice.
-A single webservice application may contain several webmethods which can be used as different types of CloudFlow services.
+_Important:_ In this document, "service" generally refers to a SemWES service rather than a webservice.
+A single webservice application may contain several webmethods which can be used as different types of SemWES services.

-_Note:_ All CloudFlow services are [SOAP services](https://en.wikipedia.org/wiki/SOAP), meaning that they must expose their functionality via SOAP webmethods.
+_Note:_ All SemWES services are [SOAP services](https://en.wikipedia.org/wiki/SOAP), meaning that they must expose their functionality via SOAP webmethods.

 ## TLDR (Too Long, Didn't Read)